GithubMaster-in/predict-body-performance/README.md

 11\. **Broad Jump Distance (broad jump_cm):** The distance an individual can jump in a broad jump\.
 12\. **Performance Class (class):** This column assigns each individual to one of the performance classes (A, B, C, or D)\.
 The dataset is stratified, ensuring proportional representation of each class\.

+By analyzing this dataset, we aim to build robust models that can accurately predict an individual's performance class based on the provided features\.
+These models can have practical applications in sports, fitness, and health assessments\.